aws-solutions/centralized-logging-with-opensearch/docs/en/implementation-guide/architecture.md

 !!! important "Important"

-    If your EKS cluster and OpenSearch cluster is not in the same VPC, you need to use VPC [Peering Connection][peering-connection] or [Transit Gateway][tgw] to connect these VPCs, and adjust the OpenSearch Security group if needed.
+    If your EKS cluster and OpenSearch cluster are not in the same VPC, you need to use VPC [Peering Connection][peering-connection] or [Transit Gateway][tgw] to connect these VPCs, and adjust the OpenSearch Security group if needed.

 [![arch-eks-aos-pipeline]][arch-eks-aos-pipeline]
+Figure 5: Application log pipeline architecture for EKS

 1. [Fluent Bit](https://fluentbit.io/) works as the underlying log agent to collect logs and send them to the OpenSearch cluster.